Source-Python-Dev-Team/SPPM/readme.md

 Each REST API should also show a list of filters and ordering fields, along with examples.

 GET calls do not require the user to be logged in.
-POST calls require the user to be logged in (logging into the Django Admin will suffice for local development).
+POST calls require the user to be logged in.
 PATCH and DELETE calls require the user to be logged in, as well as be either the owner or a contributor for the Project (ie package/plugin/sub-plugin contributor).
 DELETE cannot be called on Projects themselves, just on the associated models.